What temperature should a home be heated to?

 Please note

-the law has not defined what it means warm up normally.
-This is a matter for the protection litigation judge.
+The law has not defined what it means warm up normally.
+This is a matter for the protection litigation judge the court on which the dwelling depends.

-In a heated housing, the average of the temperatures measured at the center of each room is restricted to 19° C.
+In a heated housing, the average temperature of all the parts is restricted to 19° C.

-Consequently, a heating which does not allow the average temperature of 19° C. to be exceeded in the housing is not considered to be defective.
+Consequently, a heating which does not allow an average of 19°C to be exceeded in the housing must not be considered as faulty.

-the average temperature of the housing is obtained by weighting the temperature of each part by its volume.
+To obtain the average of the temperatures of all the parts, it is necessary to weight the temperature of each part by its volume.

 Example :